lvpp/sigma/cosmo/README.md

 sudo apt install nwchem scons
 ```

-Future versions of NWChem may include the necessary features to build sigma-LVPP COSMO files.
+NWChem version 7.3.0 and up include the necessary features to build sigma-LVPP COSMO files.
 For now, you will likely need to compile it from source, as described below.

-### Option 2: Compile Modified NWChem Sources
+### Option 2: Compile NWChem from Source

 #### Step 1: Install Required Packages